Reading

 - When Breath Becomes Air by Paul Kalanithi

-- I Got There by JT McCormick - See chapter 4: when there is no “try”, all that’s left is “do”.
+- I Got There by JT McCormick - chapter 4: when there is no “try”, all that’s left is “do”.

 - Swimming Across by Andy Grove.
 Memoir of an incredibly determined and accomplished person who endured incredible hardship.
 Wow.